 If you take part in a non-priority sport, then you may consider joining any of the existing Students’ Union sports clubs.

-You’ll learn from academics with expertise across sport, exercise and health.
+You’ll learn from academics with expertise across sport, exercise, health and leisure.
 Their international collaborations and research activities feed into undergraduate teaching and contribute to your learning experience.

 - nutrition and metabolism

 - sport policy and international development

 - health and physical activity

 Find out what our graduates go on to do

 Graduates from our courses are in demand by a wide range of employers.
 This includes sport science support, public health, exercise medicine and rehabilitation, sports management, sports coaching and development.

 Graduates from our sport, exercise and health courses have gone on to work for: